IhorVodko/NYCDSA_WebScraping_project/README.md

 # WebScraping_project
-Topic: Significance of market news analysis as a factor in private company bankruptcy prediction
+Topic: Significance of markets news analysis as a factor in private company bankruptcy prediction